The CAPeX Academy

 Through CAPeX Academy and Fellowship programs, we educate at MSc, PhD, and postdoctoral levels in P2X and digital technologies, aiming to train 100 researchers.
 This effort supports the green transition and provides skilled professionals to industry and the public sector.

-At CAPeX, we value diversity and encourage applicants from diverse backgrounds.
-We believe diversity enhances creativity and cross-sectoral collaboration, contributing to excellent research.
-Through initiatives like the VILLUM FOUNDATION and Novo Nordisk Foundation's Living Labs, we promote gender balance.
-We are also establishing the #WomeninCAPeX network to support female talent and leadership in Power2X.
+At CAPeX, we value diversity within our applicant pool and encourage individuals from diverse backgrounds to submit their applications.
+We believe that fostering diversity in the research environment enhances creativity and encourages cross-sectoral collaboration, ultimately contributing to the successful execution of excellent research.
+Through initiatives like the VILLUM FOUNDATION and Novo Nordisk Foundation's Living Labs initiative, we actively foster diversity and strive to improve gender balance.
+Currently, we are defining the #WomeninCAPeX network, aimed at supporting female talent and leadership in Power2X.

 Postdoc cohort call